yegor256/thindeck/README.md

 ## How to contribute

-Fork decksitory, make changes, send us a pull request.
+Fork deck, make changes, send us a pull request.
 We will review your changes and apply them to the `master` branch shortly, provided they don't violate our quality standards.
 To avoid frustration, before sending us your pull request please run full Maven build: